Tharunchary05/Tharunchary05/README.md

 ---

-> “The best way to predict the future is to create it.” – Abraham Lincoln
+> “The Future depends on what you do today.” – Mahatma Gandhi